arcziwoda/skylock/cli/README.md

-# ZPRP - File Hosting - CLI App
+# SkyLock - CLI

 We created a file hosting solution that allows users to store, manage, and share their files and folders securely.
-This repository contains the CLI client that communicates with the file hosting backend via REST API to perform all operations.
+This directory contains the CLI that communicates with the file hosting API to perform all operations.

 ## Features